 As you mow around your house, business, or any other property with a John Deere mower, there’s a chance you may notice ridges forming where you have passed through.
 These ridges have likely formed because the mower deck may not be completely leveled.

-Thankfully, leveling the mower deck can be done in a short amount of time and you can get back to cutting the grass just the way you want it to look.
+Thankfully, leveling a mower deck can be done in a short amount of time and as soon as the process is done, you can get back to cutting the grass just the way you want it to look.
 For the best results, the mower deck needs to be leveled from side to side and front to rear.

 To get started, you will need:

 - Tire air pressure gauge